facebook twitterflickrblogger

 Festival Structure

-The structure for the 2013 Festival will include multiple screenings of both film and video over a six-day period.
-Filmmakers will be available for discussion and commentary at an Opening Night Gala Reception, Awards Brunch, Closing Night Gala, The Rhode Island Film Forum, A Conversation with.., master classes and colloquia.
-The Festival activities actually begin in early July with a five day kids filmmaking summer camp (now in year 15) called KidsEye™ for ages 8-16; then continues in early August with our Youth Film Jury Program, ScriptBiz™ a screenplay pitch forum which includes the reading of our Grand Prize screenplay winner.
+The structure for the 2021 Festival will include multiple screenings of both film and video over a six-day period.
+It will continue with an online component along with in-person regional screenings depending on directives from the Rhode Island Department of Health and the RI Governor's Office.
+Filmmakers will be available for discussion and commentary at an Opening Night Gala Reception, Awards Brunch, Filmmaker Lounge, Closing Night Gala, The Rhode Island Film Forum, A Conversation with.., master classes and colloquia.
+The Festival activities actually begin in early July with a five day kids filmmaking summer camp (now in year 15) called KidsEye™ for ages 8-17; then continues in early August with our Youth Film Jury Program, ScriptBiz™ a screenplay pitch forum which includes the reading of our Grand Prize screenplay winner.

-If you have problems downloading or accessing any of this information and would like a hard copy of our Guidelines for Submission and an entry form please call, write, or e-mail:
+If you have problems accessing any of this information please call, write, or e-mail:

 P.O.
 Box 162